Dual-Channel Multiplex Graph Neural Networks for Recommendation: Methodology

 \subsubsection{Local Behavior Pattern Aggregation}

-Local behavior patterns are deep aggregations of basic behavior patterns, aiming at capturing the multiplex structure among the nodes from the perspective of local nodes, to mine the interactions among different relations in the behavior patterns.
-To achieve this goal, local behavior pattern aggregation introduces an attention mechanism that distinguishes the importance of each basic behavior pattern through a set of learnable attention weights $a_i$, as shown below:
+Local behavior patterns are deep aggregations of BBPs, aiming at capturing the multiplex structure among nodes through the lens of local nodes, to mine the interactions among different relations in the behavior patterns.
+To achieve this goal, local behavior pattern aggregation incorporates an attention mechanism that assigns varying importance to each BBP through a set of learnable attention weights $a_i$, as shown below: